formicidae-tracker/hardware/firmware/helios/README.md

 cd build
 ccmkae ..
 ```
 A terminal based text editor will open in which the `ATMEL_DEFINITION_PACK` build variable needs to be set to the path of the previously unpacked definition pack.
-After generating, the project can be built:
+Then configure `c` and generate `g`.
+This will close the editor and the project can now be built:
 ```sh
 make
 ```